Whitlingham Charitable Trust

 Ground nesting birds are particularly sensitive to disturbance by dogs and people.
 Please observe the warning signs displayed during the nesting season.

-Grazing cattle play an important role in the management of the Park, advice on walking with livestock can be found here.
+Grazing cattle play an important role in the management of the Park, advice on walking with livestock can be found in our livestock policy on the website.

 The Park is for everyone to enjoy.
 Please make sure you don't spoil someone else's day and pick up after your dog.
 Dog waste should be placed in a tightly sealed bag and taken home or deposited in the bins marked for dog waste or general bins.
 Dog fouling alters the nutrient levels of soils and can affect the survival of rare flora and fauna.